jitsi/handbook/docs/dev-guide/iframe.md

 ```javascript
 api.executeCommand('displayName', 'New Nickname');
 ```
 * **password** - Sets the password for the room.

-This command requires one argument - the password name to be set.
+Set the password name as the command's single argument.

 ```javascript
 // set new password for channel